BorisDudkin/FinTech_Module5_Financial_Planner/README.md

 conda install -c jmcmurray json
 ```

-To install the python-dotenv Library in Terminal run:
+To install the python-dotenv Library, in Terminal run:

 ```python
 pip install python-dotenv
 ```

-To Install the Alpaca SDK in Terminal run:
+To Install the Alpaca SDK, in Terminal run:

 ```python
 pip install alpaca-trade-api